carp-lang/Carp/docs/Install.md

 ## Footnote for Windows
 You can install clang with mingw64 but you'll also want to run `vcvarsall.bat amd64` or `vcvarsall.bat x86` each time you start your shell to help clang find the right headers.
 See https://github.com/carp-lang/Carp/issues/700 or https://github.com/carp-lang/Carp/issues/1323 for more information.

+Also when compiling files with `carp` from Windows you must ensure that :
+* the file is encoded either as ANSI or UTF-8.
+(Using another encoding like UTF-8-BOM doesn't work.)
+* using either Unix (LF) or Windows (CR LF) as linefeed/newline.
+(Using Macintosh (CR) as newline doesn't work.)